 2. Have a pre-printed sign or card explaining your child’s diagnosis.

 I have a pre-printed sign for my son, explaining he has autism and it is hard for him to respond quickly.
 I have seen parents of children with disabilities have printed business cards explaining their child’s diagnosis.
+Check out this great example here.
 Sometimes kids look “normal,” but might be non-verbal and unable to respond to a voice command.
 This happened with my son and the lady passing out candy thought he was being rude.
 Once I explained his condition, she understood and apologized.

 3. Create a schedule with pictures and timed breaks.